 This Russian Revolution glossary contains definitions of events, terms and concepts relevant to Russia under tsarism, the Provisional Government and the Bolsheviks.
 Words from A to L. Non-English words are italicised.
 These definitions have been written by Alpha History authors.

-A document published by Lenin shortly after his return to Russia from exile in 1917.
+The April Theses was a document published by Lenin shortly after his return to Russia from exile in 1917.
 It insisted that no support be given to the Provisional Government, calling for an immediate end to Russia’s involvement in World War I and for socialist revolution as soon as possible.

 A system of government where all political power and sovereignty is vested in a single ruler called an autocrat (usually a king, tsar or emperor).